material-components/material-components-android/docs/components/Menu.md

     android:text="@string/menu_context_menu_description"/>
 ```

-Alternatively, you can inflate a context menu in `onCreateContextMenu`
+Alternatively, you can inflate a context menu in `onCreateContextMenu` (as with
-(similarly to the overflow menu):
+the overflow menu):

 ```kt
 override fun onCreateContextMenu(menu: ContextMenu, v: View, menuInfo: ContextMenu.ContextMenuInfo?) {